a1gorhythm7/Mini-theory-about-consciousness-origin/README.md

 $$\mathcal{O}_t \approx \text{Slice}(\mathcal{C}) \quad \text{s.t.} \quad \text{Depth}(\mathcal{O}_t) \propto \tau_{\text{integration}}$$

-## The Self as Causal Connectivity, Not Temporal Passage
+## The Self as Causal Connectivity

 The most profound realization here is that the "Self" is defined by the connectivity of the causal chain, rather than the continuous passage of physical time.

-In our daily intuition, we think we exist because time flows from 8:00 AM to 8:01 AM.
-But from the perspective of CST and IIT, the "Self" is a topological feature of the causal graph.
-If the causal links between event $A$ and event $B$ are strong and direct, they belong to the same "Self-thread," regardless of how much physical "empty" time passes between them.
+From the perspective of CST and IIT, the "Consciousness Self" is a topological feature of the causal graph.
+If the causal links between event $A$ and event $B$ are strong and direct, they belong to the same "Self-thread," regardless of how much "empty" time passes between them.

-## The Sleep Paradox:

-When we enter deep NREM sleep, the causal loops in our brain disintegrate.
+When we enter deep NREM sleep, the causal loops formed in our brain by neural connections disintegrate.
 The "thickened" slice $\mathcal{O}_t$ flattens into a strict antichain—a disconnected set of events with no intrinsic cause-effect power.

-For a physical observer, 8 hours have passed.
+For a physical observer, hours have passed.
 But for the Subjective Self, the causal chain was severed at the moment of falling asleep ($Event_{sleep}$) and only reconnected at the moment of waking up ($Event_{wake}$).

 Because there is no causal integration (no $\Phi$) during the gap, the gap effectively does not exist for the conscious entity.

-The "next moment" after falling asleep is, by definition, the very first moment the causal network regains enough depth and integration to form a new slice $\mathcal{O}_{t+1}$.
+The "next moment" after falling asleep is, by definition, the very first moment the causal network regains enough depth and integration to form a new slice $\mathcal{O}_{t+1}$ that's capable to give us enough qualia to make us "Feel Human".

-In this framework, connectivity is existence.
-If the causal chain is broken, the subject "jumps" across the temporal void.
-You do not "wait" through the night; you simply are the connection between the last integrated state of yesterday and the first integrated state of today.
+In this framework, casual connectivity is existence.
+Here we define a "Consciousness self" as an entity to feel.
+This is different from the "Physical self" that stores our biological signatures & memories(which is stored biologically in casual connection in neurons).
+As an examples, an Alzheimers patients may forget learnd information and have cognitive difficulties to identify "theyselves", but their "Consciousness self" is consistent -- a feeling of "self" without "the feeling of being self".
+A "Consciousness self" is continuous if a complex topological signature with ability to integrate casual effect to form a structure with a casual effect within a certain temporal slice in the cosmic casual set, even though the structure of the causal network has changed.

 ## Who am I?
 Where do I come from & Where am I going?